datastaxdevs/workshop-graphql-netflix/README.md

 *👁️ Expected output*
 ![image](img/graphql-playground-6.png?raw=true)

-✅ For small datasets you can retrieve all values in the table but for performance or network reasons you need to you paging.
-Let's do the same query asking for a `page size to 2`
+✅ **Step 8b Enable paging:** For small datasets you can retrieve all values in the table but for performance or network reasons you need to perform paging.
+Let's do same query as before now asking for a `page size to 2`

 ```yaml
 query getMovieAction {